 Permanent or probationary full-time employees and permanent or probationary part-time employees have the option of becoming members of the Public Employees Medical and Hospital Care Act ("PERS Health") insurance program.
-The City's monthly contribution to provide health insurance benefits for the individual employee and the employee's eligible dependents shall be One Hundred and Nineteen dollars per month effective January 1, 2014 and shall adjust in accordance with the Minimum Employer Contribution (MEC) established by the Public Employees Medical and Hospital Care Act.
+The City's monthly contribution to provide health insurance benefits for the individual employee and the employee's eligible dependents shall be the Minimum Employer Contribution (MEC) established by the Public Employees Medical and Hospital Care Act.